dulvui/simondalvai.org/src/content/games/sn4ke/index.md

 repo = "https://github.com/dulvui/pocket-broomball"
 +++

-👑 Become the Snake Master 👑
-It feels like playing on your old Nokia 3310 or 1100, but with modern pixel graphics and new levels!
+Play the old school classic Snake with pixel retro look, modern swipe controls and 60 unique Levels!
+What will be your high score?

 🕹️ 60 levels
-🛑 No Ads and no user tracking
-🌈 4 snake colors
+🌈 4 different color themes
-💾 Only 3MB Download size!
+💾 Only 3MB on Android
-😻 Classic gameplay with retro look
-💾 Small App size and RAM memory usage
-🌎 No internet connection needed
+📡 Offline game: No internet connection needed
-🔋 Battery optimized, so you can play with no worries!
+📺 No ads
+💸 No In-App purchases
+🕵️‍♀️ Privacy friendly: No user tracking
+🛑 No permissions needed

+Created with libGDX